-Fringed by a lush jungle and washed by the tranquil Caribbean Sea, the Riviera Maya Beaches are among the best in Mexico, mostly deserted, and when the sargasso weed is not invading, the best spots to swim and enjoy the refreshing water.
-In this post, I will tell you about my favorite beaches in the Mayan Riviera and how to get there.
+Fringed by a lush jungle and washed by the tranquil Caribbean Sea, the beaches of the Riviera Maya are among the best in Mexico, mostly deserted, and when the sargasso weed is not invading, the best spots to swim and enjoy the refreshing water.
+In this post, I will tell you about what I consider the best beaches of the Mayan Riviera and how to get there.

 Although it’s easy to include Cancun in the Mayan Riviera, it is wrong.
 In fact, the Riviera Maya is that stretch of beach that begins in Puerto Morelos and ends in Tulum.
 It’s lined by the Carretera Federal, also called Route 307 that crosses over the entire state of Quintana Roo, from Cancun to Bacalar.

 I am sure that staying in one of the stunning hotels in the area will discourage you from going out to explore, but I assure you, if you love beautiful beaches, the beaches of the Riviera Maya will make your trip worth it.

 All along the Riviera Maya, different side roads make their way through the lush vegetation and lead to amazing beaches private homes, and hotels.
 Regardless, remember that beaches in Mexico are all public.

 I have explored all of them and I am now telling you what are my favorite Beaches of the Riviera Maya.